 If your appeal is successful and you now have points sufficient for a higher preference, the CAO will notify us of this.

-If a deferral is recommended, we have been advised by the Department of Education and Skills that any student who accepts a deferred place in UCD as a result of an upgrade and who has already accepted and begun another university programme is permitted to remain in this programme for the year, without a fees penalty.
+However we do not make offers after 30 September, as the Academic Year starts in early September.
+This means that for the amendments received in October, eligible applicants can only be given a deferred place for the following year.
+We have been advised by the Department of Education and Skills that any student who accepts a deferred place in UCD as a result of an upgrade and who has already accepted and begun another university programme is permitted to remain in this programme for the year, without a fees penalty.

 Please note that we cannot act on amended results until we receive official notification via CAO.